๐Ÿ“… AgeCRS Guide

 How Fast You're Losing Points

-The speed of the decline accelerates after age 30:
+The speed of the decline is fairly steady after age 30:

 Language Can Compensate for Age Decline